 - Stop comparing yourself to other pre-med students.
 This is something that everyone struggles with at some point, but it is so important to remember.
 Everyone has different experiences.
 Some people have 1000 hours of volunteering, others have published 3 papers by their sophomore year, and yet others simply have a 4.0 GPA and 525 MCAT score.
 It’s fine, and maybe even effective, to motivate yourself with your peers.
 However, just because you don’t have those particular experiences or statistics, it DOES NOT mean you will not get into medical school and become a doctor.
 Find volunteering and research that YOU are passionate about, and can therefore talk extensively about, and that’s what will shine through in your application in the end.

 - Don’t stretch yourself too thin your first few semesters.
 This is advice that all premeds (ALL OF US) have gotten and yet, we still chose to ignore it.
 Take that fun freshman seminar!
 Take a semester abroad!
 We don’t say this just because college should be enjoyable, but because it is really hard to counter the effect high credit-low grade classes will have on your GPA.
-Taking all your orgos and physics courses freshman year might seem like a good idea, but your GPA and MCAT score will thank you if you wait on taking them until you are ready.
+Taking all your organic chemistry and physics courses freshman year might seem like a good idea, but your GPA and MCAT score will thank you if you wait on taking them until you are ready.
 So many of us try to take as many classes as we can early on in undergrad and we only realize senior year that we could have taken things at a much slower pace.
-It is common for us to develop more efficient and self-catered study tactics as we progress through college, so it can be very valuable to wait to take classes that you anticipate will be difficult to you until you become more seasoned.
-Taking all your essential premed classes like biochem and psych early won’t help if you if you forget all the material by the time it comes to take your MCAT.
+It is common for us to develop more efficient and self-catered study tactics as we progress through college, so it can be very valuable to wait to take classes that you anticipate will be difficult for you until you become more seasoned.
+Taking all your essential premed classes like biochem and psych early won’t help if you forget all the material by the time it comes to take your MCAT.
 If it becomes necessary, retake a course you struggled in significantly so that you can show improvement in that subject area.

 - Take biochem as close to your MCAT as possible – semester or summer before preferably so you don’t forget the material.
 Remember that two different sections of the MCAT (Chem/Phys and Bio/Biochem) will test material from your undergraduate biochem course.

 - Do your research on every class you register for.
-Although a class syllabus or intro information may seem interesting, an unfair professor or a ridiculous grading scale may make you regret your choice for the semester and lose interest in the topic.
+Although a class syllabus or intro information may seem interesting, and an unfair professor or a ridiculous grading scale may make you regret your choice for the semester and lose interest in the topic.
 A good source to check out is https://art.ai.umich.edu/, where you can see official grade distributions of previous classes, some over several terms.

 - Don’t be afraid to ask for letters of recommendation during freshman or sophomore year when your professor still knows you and remembers you.
 HOWEVER, be sure to keep in contact with them until you apply, whether that’s through email or stopping by their office about once a semester.
 Time will be on your side and they’ll get to know you even better.

 - Attending a big university like Michigan has a lot of benefits.
 We have so many opportunities at our disposal.
-Use the Career Center for interview tips, go to Newnan to see a pre-health advisor, or go to Sweetland to get your personal statement edited.
+Use the Career Center for interview tips, go to Newnan to see a pre-health advisor, or go to the Sweetland Writing Center to get your personal statement edited.
 Find a student organization where you can make a significant impact, or create your own.
 This is your opportunity to create your own path and discover where your passions lie.